 The Envelope modifier lets you warp and distort objects.
 An envelope is a bounding box that contains one or more objects.
 Changes made to an envelope’s shape affect the shape of the objects in the envelope.
 You edit the shape of an envelope by adjusting its points and tangent handles.

 The Envelope modifier cannot modify symbols, bitmaps, video objects, sounds, gradients, object groups, or text.
-If a multiple selection contains any of these items, only the shape objects are distorted.
+If the multiple selection contains any of these items, only the shape objects are distorted.
 To modify text, first convert the characters to shape objects.

 Rotating an object turns it around its transformation point.
 The transformation point is aligned with the registration point, which defaults to the center of the object, but you can move the point by dragging it.